Property Tax Protection Program

 Texas property owners should protest annually since Appealing annually helps the appraisal district avoid over-taxing a property for both market value and unequal appraisal.

-Fort Bend County Total Amount of Property Taxes Levied
+FBCAD Total Amount of Property Taxes Levied

 The common trend across Texas is that property taxes have at least doubled since 2014.
 In some counties that experienced rapid growth, this number has actually tripled.
-Since Fort Bend County already had some of the country's highest property taxes in 2014, the number did not quite double at $2.28 billion in 2023.
+Since Fort Bend County already had some of the country's highest property taxes in 2014, the number did not quite double at $2.55 billion in 2024.
 It is thanks to the dedicated tax protests by residents that these numbers have not gotten higher.

 FTE Positions In Budget Total - Fort Bend CADSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.